brianotoole/wordpress-boiler/README.md

 ## Core Concepts
 * BEM methodology for scalable, maintable Sass
-* Only `theme` folder is version controlled, cutting out unncessary database/plugin conflicts. *NOTE*- Use Migrate DB Pro to manage database/plugin updates.
+* Only this theme's folder is version controlled, cutting out unncessary database/plugin conflicts. *NOTE*- Use Migrate DB Pro to manage database/plugin updates.
+Use [ACF-JSON](https://www.advancedcustomfields.com/resources/synchronized-json) to syncrhonize ACF field-groups, so you can version control ACF field-groups

 ## Features
 * BEM methodology for scalable, maintable Sass.
 Yes, this is a feature...
 [Here's why you should use BEM](https://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax).